Search

 • Reduces cash liquidity.
 When you purchase an annuity, you lose immediate access to that money.
 If you need it soon, it won’t be available—at least without a sizable penalty.

 • No accumulation phase.
 Since you start receiving payments immediately, there is no accumulation phase and therefore less growth potential.
+Immediate annuities are not designed for people looking for increased wealth or capital appreciation.

 What types of immediate annuities are available?

-While there are many optional features in an immediate annuity, it will only grow income in two ways—through interest rates as a fixed annuity or by investing your money in the market as a variable annuity.
+While there are many optional features in an immediate annuity, it only will grow income in two ways—through interest rates as a fixed annuity or by investing your money in the market as a variable annuity.

 Fixed immediate annuity